A Pragmatics-Centered Evaluation Framework for Natural Language Understanding: Conclusion

 \section{Conclusion}

-We proposed DiscEval, a set of discourse related evaluation tasks, and used them to evaluate BERT finetuned on various auxiliary finetuning tasks.
+We proposed PragmEval, a set of pragmatics related evaluation tasks, and used them to evaluate BERT finetuned on various auxiliary finetuning tasks.
 The results lead us to rethink the efficiency of mainly using NLI as an auxiliary training task.
-DiscEval can be used for training or evaluation in general NLU or discourse related work.
-In further investigations, we plan to use more general tasks than classification on sentence or pairs, such as longer and possibly structured sequences.
-Several of the datasets we used (SwitchBoard, GUM, STAC) already contain such higher level structures.
-A comparison with human annotators on DiscEval tasks could also help to pinpoints the weaknesses of current models dealing with discourse phenomena.

-It would also be interesting to measure how scores on DiscEval tasks and GLUE tasks correlate to each other, and test whether multi-task learning on DiscEval and GLUE tasks improves the score on both benchmarks.
-A further step would be to study the correlation between performance metrics in deployed NLU systems and the scores of the automated evaluation benchmarks in order to validate our claims about centrality of discourse.
+PragmEval can be used for training or evaluating NLU or pragmatics related work in general.
+Much effort has been devoted to NLI for training and evaluation for general purpose sentence understanding, but we just scratched the surface of the use of pragmatics oriented tasks.
+In further investigations, we plan to use more general tasks than classification on sentences or sentence pairs, such as longer and possibly structured sequences.
+Several of the datasets we used (MRDA, SwitchBoard, GUM, STAC) already contain such higher level structures.
+Of course defining a generic architecture for structured tasks in which to evaluate the contribution of trained representations is not straightforward.
+In addition, a more inclusive comparison with human annotators on pragmatics tasks could also help to pinpoint the weaknesses of current models dealing with pragmatics phenomena.
+Yet another step would be to study the correlations between performance metrics in deployed NLU systems and scores of the automated evaluation benchmarks (GLUE/PragmEval) in order to validate our claims about the centrality of pragmatics.